About this course

 From the Aztecs and Maya to Ancient Egypt, the Roman Empire and the medieval world, you'll study the story of human activity and the origins of civilisation.
 You'll gain an understanding of how human societies came into being, how and why they changed over time, and the underlying reasons for human diversity today.
 In your final year, you'll develop in-depth knowledge and skills in a specific area of archaeology.

-During your studies, you'll learn how to handle, describe and interpret archaeological objects and data.
+During your master's in archaeology, you'll learn how to handle, describe and interpret archaeological objects and data.
 As you become more confident, you'll recognise and interpret your finds in the field and carry out advanced archaeological techniques.

 The undergraduate grounding (following the framework of the BA in Archaeology) will give you a foundation in archaeology.
-The final year enables you to develop your own interests in specialist fields so that you can target the career path you want to follow.
-For example, you could choose to move into commercial archaeology or the museums and heritage sector.
+The final postgraduate archaeology year enables you to develop your own interests in specialist fields so that you can target the career path you want to follow.
+For example, you could choose to explore the archaeologist profession in commercial archaeology or the museums and heritage sector.

-This course is flexible so you can choose your own path.
+This master's degree in archaeology is flexible so you can choose your own path.
 You'll have options to focus on areas like:

 museums and heritage management